Frequently Asked Questions

 An enterprise resource planning solution aids manufacturers, distributors, and retailers gain supply chain visibility, among many other benefits.
 This article examines why ERP-based supply chain management is essential for optimizing efficiency, improving visibility, and enhancing collaboration across the entire supply chain network.

-What is the role of ERP for supply chain management?
+What is ERP for supply chain management?

 ERP plays several key roles in managing supply chains, such as: